Skip to main content

 A service contact instance is reachable via at least one Egress

-A service can be accessed via multiple service contact instances
+Clients may access a service via multiple service contact

-running at the same or different locations (service sites).
+instances running at the same or different locations (service

 A service contact instance may dispatch service requests to one or